Canelo vs Jacobs, Golovkin vs Andrade: The undisputed DAZN trilogy plan

 The middleweight king faces Rocky Fielding on December 15 in a bid to make waves at 168.
 Then six months later, a Las Vegas unification showdown with Jacobs is planned for Cinco de Mayo weekend.

 This leaves Golovkin free to get his feet under the table at DAZN, potentially in a WBO title challenge against Matchroom’s Demetrius Andrade.

 Winning the only belt to elude him at 160 would be a massive achievement for Golovkin.
 It would also mean any meeting with Canelo would be for all the middleweight marbles in the fall.

-More will be revealed in the coming days, but with a masterplan like that in the offing, it’s hard to see how Golovkin doesn’t put pen to paper with DAZN.
+All sides will reveal more in the coming days, but with a master plan like that in the offing, it’s hard to see how Golovkin doesn’t put pen to paper with DAZN.